DePaul University > Academics > Undergraduate > Majors > English

 If you are interested in becoming a teacher, the English department partners with the College of Education to award teaching degrees.

-You can earn a combined bachelor's/master's degree program in English and a combined bachelor’s in English/master’s in Secondary Education English degree.
-Both programs allow you to complete a bachelor's degree and a graduate degree.
+In addition to a variety of combined degree programs, we offer a combined bachelor’s + master’s degree in English as well as a combined bachelor’s + master’s degree in English and Secondary Education English degree.
+Both programs allow you to complete a bachelor’s degree and a graduate degree in as few as five years.

 We also offer the 3+3 BA/JD Program, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
 You’ll complete your first three years in LAS and your final three years in LAW.